Skip to main content

 This matters because notifications, shifting requests, and task-switching are common disruptors.
 Context switching is associated with lower-quality output, higher fatigue, and, in one source, productivity losses of up to 40%.
 If a client repeatedly interrupts non-urgent work, move updates into a scheduled response window.

 Step 3.
 Use cue-based focus and recovery cycles.
 Stop based on quality cues, not a rigid timer.
 When you start rereading lines, tab-hopping, checking messages, or making avoidable errors, pause for recovery.
-Add the current evidence-based range only after verification.
+Any evidence-based focus or recovery range needs medical or professional source-record verification before use.

 Real recovery means stepping away from the screen.
 Walking, stretching, water, quiet, or music can restore energy; email, feeds, and "quick checks" are fake breaks that usually drain it.